 Choose Pikmin Bloom if: you walk with friends, enjoy community events, like AR, and don't mind GPS tracking and battery trade-offs.

-Both are free.
-Both have no ads.
-They're different enough that you could honestly use both — MistyWay for the RPG progression, Pikmin for the social layer.
+Both are free to download and different enough that you could use both — MistyWay for RPG progression and Pikmin Bloom for location-based social play.
 If you want to build a lasting walking habit with either app, see our daily walking habit guide.
 For our broader comparison, see 7 best walking games in 2026.